samjiks/sam-riofs/README.md

 ## Limitations

+Works with Linux Ubuntu.
 RioFs doesn't work under Windows, Still haven't tested with MACOSX or other Linux flavors

 ## Development